Tuesday, 31 August 2021

 1. Upright

 The sitting position where the back is straight.
 Sit up either in bed or a comfortable chair or couch with pillows supporting your back and head.
 Place a pillow on your lap and put the baby on top of the pillow in your arms, you can rest your arms on the pillow to make it easier to bring the baby up to your breast.
-Bend your knees to make this even easier to have baby latch on.
+Bend your knees to make this even easier to have baby latch on.2.
+Mobile

 This is also known as the football hold.
 This position is also good when nursing twins as it allows the mom to have a baby on each side.
 Sit down and tuck your baby under your arm almost like a handbag.
 Rest baby's head on a firm pillow on your lap.
 Ensure that baby's feet are behind your back.
 Your hand is at the back of the baby's neck, not on the baby's head.
 Your arm will extend down the baby's back, guide the baby to latch on.